 You can view or download those secret keys when you are creating them for the first time or else you can recover them according to your need by later.
 Of course, you can create the access keys at any time by using all the permission that is needed for the IAM actions.
 The following are the described steps on how to create the access key ID and secret access key for the IAM user.

-Coming to the configuration settings and precedence the Amazon CLI will make use of the provider chain from the base of AWS credentials that contains in a various number of places, which includes the user environment or system and local AWS configuration files.
+Coming to the configuration settings and precedence the Amazon CLI will make use of the provider chain from the base of AWS credentials that contain in a various number of places, which includes the user environment or system and local AWS configuration files.
 However, the AWS CLI in Amazon will look over the configuration credentials and be set in the below-described order.

 1. Command line options: In this region, the output format and the profile must be specified and described as one of the command options which override according to the default settings.